AstuteSource/chasten/README.md

     - checks.yml
 ```

-The `checks.yml file` can contain one to many checks.
+The `checks.yml file` can contain one or more checks.
 Here is an example of a
 check configuration file with two checks that respectively find the first
-executable line of non-test and test-case functions in a Python project:
+executable line of non-test and test-case functions in a Python project.
+Note
+that the `pattern` attribute specifies the XPATH version 2.0 expression that
+`chasten` will use to detect the specified type of Python function.
+You can type
+`poetry run chasten configure validate --config <path to chasten-configuration/
+directory>` after filling in `<path to chasten-configuration>` with the
+fully-qualified name of your configuration directory and the tool will confirm
+that your configuration meets the tool's specification.

 ```yml
 checks: